 Blue-green algae are small micro-organisms that have been present on earth for the past 3.5 billion years and that are naturally present in many bodies of water.
 Although we call them "cyanobacteria", these micro-organisms have common characteristics with algae.
 Among them, is the blue and green pigment, which is responsible for their typical blue-green colour.

 When they multiply excessively, blue-green algae form “algal blooms”.
-An algal bloom is manifested when micro-organisms develop in very abundant quantities and become visible to the naked eye.
+An algal bloom appears when micro-organisms develop in very abundant quantities and become visible to the naked eye.
 An algal bloom can affect an entire body of water or a portion of it.
 Typical characteristics include:

 Blue-green algae multiply especially in summer, during the months of July, August, and September.
 Certain factors promote growth:

 - increased UV rays caused by the deterioration of the ozone layer (contrary to other algae, blue-green algae use UV rays to proliferate)

 - the use of certain herbicides in agriculture